Extremum Seeking Controlled Wiggling for Tactile Insertion: EXPERIMENTS AND RESULTS

 \subsection{Initial Pose Perturbed on One Axis}

 The first experiment demonstrates the robustness to perturbations along one translation or rotational axis of the initial key pose away from alignment with the lock's keyhole.
 For each lock, translation perturbations of -2.5, -1.9, 1.9, and 2.5 millimeters were tested along the plane parallel to the lock surface.
 Additionally, initial rotation perturbations of -10, -5, 5, and 10 degrees were applied to each orientation axis individually.
 A 0-millimeter and 0-degree setting corresponds to a near-perfect alignment between the key and the lock.
+The translation misalignment considered is larger than the hole size.
+In contrast, state-of-the-art works that, like ours, do not incorporate a search strategy \cite{kim2022activeextrinsiccontactsensing, Park_2020b}, assume smaller translations relative to hole size.
 Three tests were performed per initial pose.
-1.9 mm is the maximum translational perturbation that ensures the key is in a convex region near the keyhole of every lock.
-The results are given in Table \ref{table:accuracy}.
+The results are given in Table \ref{table:merged_results}.

 The success rate over the smaller perturbations (-1.9 and 1.9 mm in translation) and (-5 and 5 degrees in rotation) was 90.8\% over 120 trials with a mean insertion time of 122 seconds.
 The success rate over the large perturbations (-2.5 and 2.5 mm in translation) and (-10 to 10 degrees in rotation) dropped to 76.7\% over 120 trials with a mean insertion time of 171 seconds.
 The overall success rate over the 240 trials was 83.8\% with a mean insertion time of 147 seconds.